-- Please refer to the Tuition and Fee Table. - International students, please refer to International Student Fees. - For student funding, please refer to Financial Assistance. - Students are responsible for any additional expenses related to their practicum including relocation costs to practicum sites outside Calgary. - Canadian Society for Medical Laboratory Science (CSMLS) national exam fee is approximately \$250. - College of Medical Laboratory Technologists of Alberta (CMLTA) provincial dues are approximately \$80 for recent grads plus \$125 for an initial application fee. - CSMLS national association dues for students are approximately \$85. - There is a fee associated with obtaining a Police Information Check including Vulnerable Sector Check and is payable to the municipal police department or Royal Canadian Mounted Police (RCMP).
+- Please refer to the Tuition and Fee Table. - International students, please refer to International Student Fees. - For student funding, please refer to Financial Assistance. - Students are responsible for any additional expenses related to their practicum including relocation costs to practicum sites outside Calgary. - Canadian Society for Medical Laboratory Science (CSMLS) national exam fee is approximately \$250. - College of Medical Laboratory Technologists of Alberta (CMLTA) provincial dues are approximately \$80 for recent grads plus \$125 for an initial application fee. - CSMLS national association dues for students are approximately \$85. - There is a fee associated with obtaining a police information check including Vulnerable Sector Check, payable to the Police or the Royal Canadian Mounted Police (RCMP).

-- Books and supplies are approximately \$600. - Students are required to have access to a personal computer, printer and Internet.
-Computers must meet the specifications listed in Fees and Expenses.
+- Books and Supplies are approximately \$600. - Students are required to have access to a personal computer, printer and Internet.
+Computers must meet the specifications listed in Fees and Expenses. - There is aa \$75 CompTracker user fee per semester.